Bethany United Methodist Church

 Overall, the history of Perkins County reflects the endurance and adaptability of its residents, as well as their commitment to preserving the area's natural resources and heritage for future generations.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Perkins County, South Dakota.
+This timeline provides a condensed summary of the historical journey of Perkins County, South Dakota.

 • 1908 - Perkins County is established on January 8 as one of the original 66 counties in South Dakota.